-32. This sub-component will support farmers in minimizing post-harvest losses; improving commodity shelf life; enhancing product quality, storage/cold storage and packaging; and improving transportation to ensure higher market values.
-It will include training (ToTs, CRP training & training of farmers by CRPs), exposure visits and provision of appropriate technologies (based on the cost sharing policy of DoA).
-PGs will receive training in entrepreneurship, business planning, book-keeping and accounting, among others, for improving commercial operations and sustainability.
+35. Part (a) of this component will support farmers in minimizing post-harvest losses; improving commodity shelf life; enhancing product quality, storage/cold storage and packaging; and improving transportation to ensure higher market values.
+It will include training (ToTs, CRP training & training of farmers by CRPs), exposure visits, and provision of appropriate technologies (based on the cost sharing policy of the Department of Agriculture (DoA)).
+The PGs will receive training in entrepreneurship, business planning, book-keeping and accounting, among other skills necessary for commercial operations and sustainability.

-33. Support will be provided to five food-processing groups for preparing, packaging, and marketing hygienically safe and nutritious food to domestic markets.
-Activities will include market research, training, exposure visits, and skills enhancement in hygienically safe food preparation, packaging, labeling, pricing, and marketing.
-Appropriate technology and equipment will be provided through the cost sharing policy of DoA (that is, monetary contribution towards the cost of technology/equipment or in-kind contribution consisting of the labor required for the installation in accordance with criteria set forth in the Project Operations Manual).
+36. Part (b) will support five food-processing groups for preparing, packaging, and marketing hygienically safe and nutritious food to domestic markets.
+Activities will include market research, training, exposure visits and skills enhancement in hygienically safe food preparation, packaging, labeling, pricing, and marketing.
+Appropriate technology and equipment will be provided through the cost sharing policy of the DoA (that is, monetary contribution towards the cost of technology/equipment or in-kind contribution comprising the labor required for the installation in accordance with the criteria set forth in the Project Operations Manual).

-34. This sub-component will also support the construction and rehabilitation of five farm shops as a pilot to develop them into commercially viable model enterprises.
-The shops will make quality agri-inputs available to farmers, help small producers market their products, and provide a buy back facility for selected crops.
+37. Part (c) will support the construction and rehabilitation of five farm shops as a pilot to develop them into commercially viable model enterprises.
+The shops will make quality inputs available to farmers, help small producers market their products, and provide a buy back facility for selected crops.
 No funds are expected to flow to the communities for the above activities.
-The DAMC and FCBL will collaborate closely on this component and provide the necessary technical support to develop and operationalize the shops as commercially viable enterprises.
-Lessons learnt from this pilot will be incorporated in other farm shops being set up across Bhutan by the RGoB.
+The DAMC and FCBL will collaborate closely in this component and provide the necessary technical support to develop and operationalize the shops as commercially viable enterprises.
+The lessons from this pilot experience will later be incorporated in other farm shops being set up across Bhutan by the RGoB.

-3.2 Linkages to domestic and export markets
+3.2 Linkages to Domestic and Export Markets

-35. Sub-component 3.2 responds to the constraints confronting small farmers in accessing information as well as domestic and export agri-markets.
-Through this sub-component, the project will provide support to DAMC for reviewing and upgrading the existing agri-market information system (the AgMarket website and IVR system) into a user-friendly system that small farmers and other stakeholders can easily access through computers, mobiles, and other technologies.
+38. This component responds to the constraints confronting small farmers in accessing information as well as domestic and export agri-markets.
+Through this component, the project will provide support to DAMC for reviewing and upgrading the existing agri-market information system (the AgMarket website and IVR system) into a user-friendly system that small farmers and other stakeholders can easily access through computers, mobile phones, and other technologies.
 The system will be revamped to: (a) improve the flow of market information from local auction yards and distant markets to producers; and (b) systematically improve production planning and management of commodities.
-This will help local farmers' access information regularly and receive updates on market demand and prices of agri-produce in local and distant markets, thus supporting informed decision-making.
+This will help local farmers' access information regularly and receive updates on market demand and prices of different agricultural commodities in local and distant markets, thus supporting informed decision-making.
 This platform can also be used to support the regular dissemination of information on agriculture-nutrition linkages supported by Component 1.
-In addition to supporting the DAMC portal, sub-component 3.2 will strengthen knowledge sharing, and enhance interactions and linkages among local producers, middle men, traders, and agri-markets through the use of mobile technology, where possible.
+In addition to supporting the DAMC portal, the Project will strengthen knowledge sharing, and enhance interactions and linkages among local producers, middle men, traders, and agri-markets through the use of mobile technology, where possible.

-36. In addition, Sub-component 3.2 will address high value export commodities constrained by limited access to international markets and inadequate backward linkages with producers.
-Through this sub-component, the project will: (a) facilitate knowledge and information exchange between PGs, traders, exporters, and other key stakeholders for maximizing foreign exchange returns by arranging regular buyer-seller meetings and disseminating critical information on production, market, and policies; (b) inform exporters about international trade practices and trade negotiations, etc.; and (c) link the exporters to producers and intermediaries for efficient value chain functioning.
+39. In addition, this component will address high value export commodities constrained by limited access to international markets and insufficient backward linkages with producers.
+The project will: (a) facilitate knowledge and information exchange between PGs, traders, exporters, and other concerned stakeholders for maximizing foreign exchange returns by arranging regular buyer-seller meetings and disseminating critical information on production, market, and policies; (b) inform exporters about international trade practices and trade negotiations, etc.; and (c) link the exporters to producers and intermediaries for efficiently functioning value chains.